 procedures governing assessments consistent with law and Board policy.

-programs, making adjustments as necessary.
+instructional programs, making adjustments as necessary.

 The district will comply with all assessment requirements for students with disabilities mandated by

 federal and state law, including the Individuals with Disabilities Education Act (IDEA).

 In order to achieve the purposes of the student assessment program, the district requires all enrolled

 students to participate in all applicable aspects of the assessment program.

 The superintendent or designee shall ensure that the district has a written assessment plan that will

 test competency in the subject areas of English, reading, language arts, science, mathematics, social